Skip to content

 Larger models

-The 1.2B model runs comfortably on 16 GB unified memory.
-If you have 32 GB or more, the 8B variant (LiquidAI/LFM2.5-8B-Instruct-MLX-bf16) handles longer context and more complex reasoning tasks.
+The 1.2B model runs comfortably on 16 GB unified memory, as does the 2.6B in its mxfp4 or mxfp8 precision (LiquidAI/LFM2.5-2.6B-MLX/mxfp4).
+If you have 32 GB or more, the MoE variant (LiquidAI/LFM2.5-8B-A1B-MLX-8bit) handles longer context and more complex reasoning tasks.
 See Local MLX models for the full catalog and memory guidance.

 Step 4 - Apple Notes Automation permission